Anusri-26/JavaFSE-DigitalNurture4.0-Exercises/WEEK-4/5. JWT-handson/Readme.md

 properties

 server.port=8080

 🛠️ How to Run

 mvn spring-boot:run
 Test using Postman or curl:

 curl -X POST http://localhost:8080/auth/login -H "Content-Type: application/json" -d '{"username":"admin","password":"admin123"}'
-📫 Notes
-JWT expires in 1 hour (customizable)

-You can extend it to use a database or Spring Security's UserDetailsService for real authentication